Can we avoid Double Descent in Deep Neural Networks?: Is double descent avoidable?

 \section{Is double descent avoidable?}

 The problem of finding the best-fitting set of parameters for deep neural networks, which has evident implications for both theoretical and applicative cases, is currently a subject of great interest in the research community.
-In particular, the phenomenon of double descent prioritizes the research around finding the optimal size for deep neural networks: if a model is not extremely over-parametrized it may fall into a sub-optimal local minimum, harming the generalization performance.\\ In this paper, we have moved some first steps, in a traditional classification setup, towards avoiding the double descent.
+In particular, the phenomenon of double descent prioritizes the research around finding the optimal size for deep neural networks: if a model is not extremely over-parametrized, it may fall into a sub-optimal local minimum, harming the generalization performance.\\ In this paper, we have moved some first steps, in a traditional classification setup, towards avoiding the double descent.
 If we successfully achieve a local minimum where, regardless of its over-parametrization, the performance of the model is consistently high at varying the cardinality of its parameters, there would not be a strict need in finding the optimal subset of parameters for the trained model.
-Standard regularization approaches like $\ell_2$, which have proven their effectiveness in regression tasks, evidenced some limits in more complex scenarios while dodging effectively the double descent in simpler setups.
-This result gives us hope: a custom regularization towards avoidance of double descent can be designed, and will be the subject of future research.
+A standard regularization approach like $\ell_2$, which has proven its effectiveness in regression tasks, evidenced some limits in more complex scenarios although dodging effectively the double descent in simpler setups.
+This result gives us hope: a learning strategy to avoid the double descent might be designed, and will be the subject of future research.